Go beyond a standard Will

 Testamentary trusts also allow inheritors to minimise the long-term income tax and capital gains tax burden on invested inheritances.

-Given the likelihood of a loved one having financial or relationship troubles at some point during their life, the asset protections and tax benefits of testamentary trusts make them a sensible inclusion to every Will.
+Given the likelihood of a loved one having financial or relationship troubles at some point during their life, the asset protection and tax benefits of testamentary trusts make them a sensible inclusion to every Will.

 Will Wizard delivers comprehensive Wills that establish testamentary trusts straight to your door.